1. Home

 If you’re having issues with cart abandonment not triggering, then we recommend:

-1. Check you’ve not set location requirements in the behaviour rule
+1. Check you’ve not set location requirements in the automation rule

-2. Check you’ve not enabled the prevention of cart abandonment collection (GDPR)
+2. Check you’ve not enabled the prevention of cart abandonment collection (GDPR).
+This setting can be found in Settings > Legal & Compliance > Cart abandonment email collection)

 3. Complete your tests in a brand new ‘private/incognito’ browser window